julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-inline` \
-Enables special optimizatons for inlining.
+Enables special optimizations for inlining.

 - The IR is generated includes encourage inline optimizations of the backend compiler.